SFPD’s Worsening Relationship With The San Francisco Cycling Community

-Posted in Bike Accidents on September 10, 2013
+Posted on September 10, 2013 in Bike Accidents

 As “Golden Wheel Sponsors” of the San Francisco Bicycle Coalition, the Walkup Law firm has strong ties to the San Francisco Cycling Community.
 San Francisco has been a leader in promoting bicycle-safe routes and has brought together various neighborhood and government groups to promote a positive cycling culture.
 However, recently some bicyclists have accused the SFPD of having an “anti-bike bias” which results in many cyclists being unfairly blamed for being injured in traffic accidents.

 The San Francisco Chronicle recently ran an article on the souring relationship between the San Francisco Police Department and the cycling community.

 The concerns of the biking community were highlighted after the Aug.
 14 death of a cyclist in the South of Market neighborhood.
 A 24-year-old Public Relations executive was killed that day when a truck turned into her as she cycled in a bike lane.

 Local bicycle activists accused the SFPD of conducting a sloppy investigation and assuming that the accident was the cyclist’s fault.
 Police officers failed to notice that two cameras were pointed at the intersection of the crash.
 A member of the San Francisco Bicycle Coalition obtained footage of the crash and forwarded it officers.
 The SFPD then changed its position and blamed the truck driver for the crash.